thulab/iot-benchmark/docs/DifferentTestMode.md

 ## 10. Dual database mode

-To complete the correctness verification more conveniently and quickly, iot-benchmark also supports dual database mode.
+To complete the correctness verification more conveniently and quickly, IoT Benchmark also supports dual database mode.

 1. For all the test scenarios mentioned above, unless otherwise specified, dual databases are supported.
 Please **start the test** in the `verification` project.
 2. `IS_COMPARISON` and `IS_POINT_COMPARISON` are mutually exclusive; only one verification method should be enabled at a time.